Graduate Financial Aid

 The Office of Financial Aid establishes the annual student expense budget which represents the maximum amount of financial aid a student may receive over a standard academic year (Fall/Spring).
 Included in the student expense budget are commonly accepted educational expense allowances for items such as tuition, fees, books, supplies and personal spending in accordance with federal regulations.

 These annual student expense budgets reflect average cost of attendance figures.
 If you plan to attend classes during the Summer term as well, please contact our office once you have registered for the Summer term.
-If you register for more than the budgeted amount or if your projected personal expenses are higher than our estimate, you are encouraged to contact a financial aid counselor to discuss your needs and the possibility of increasing your individual personal expense allowance.
+If you register for more than the budgeted amount or if your projected personal expenses are higher than our estimate and you are a full time graduate student, you are encouraged to contact a financial aid counselor to discuss your needs and the possibility of increasing your individual personal expense allowance.

 Since gift aid is limited, the majority of a graduate student's financial aid eligibility comes in the form of federal student loans.
 If you wish to be considered for these loans, you must file the Free Application for Federal Student Aid (FAFSA).
 As an independent student, you will only need to submit your income and asset information, and that of your spouse, if married.
 The FAFSA becomes available to file each October 1st for the next academic year.
 For our graduate student population, we encourage you to submit the FAFSA three months prior to the first term you plan to enroll for that academic year and renew it annually.